-With so much to juggle, nobody wakes up in the morning thinking, “Hmmm, I need a personal brand to grow my digital agency!”
+With so much to juggle, no agency owner ever wakes up in the morning thinking, “Hmmm, I need a personal brand to grow my digital agency!”

-In today’s content-heavy digital agency environment, blending into the background is no longer an option.
+In today’s highly competitive agency environment, blending into the background as the agency owner is no longer an option.

-You need to show your expertise, build trust and authority with your dream clients.
 Why?
-So you work with more of them on the kind of projects that fill you with joy.
+So you can attract and convert more of them and land the kind of projects that fill you and your team with joy.

-How can you be more visible than your competitors?
+How can you become more visible and memorable than your competitors?

-How can you show what makes your agency different, without it feeling too cringe-worthy for comfort?
+How can you show what makes you and your agency different and better, without it feeling too cringe-worthy for comfort?

 And in my experience, it’s a highly cost-effective marketing tool too, because everything you do becomes more on brand.